gwbres/cggtts/README.md

 ## Crate achitecture

-* [CGGTTS](doc/cggtts.md) is the main structure, it comprises measurement system information and measurement data.
-It is a file parser (reader) and producer (data generator).
+* `CGGTTS` is the main structure, it supports construction from a local file or dumping into a local file
-* a CGGTTS file contains several [Tracks](doc/track.md)
-* The number of tracks in a CGGTTS is defined by the tracking specification
-* CGGTTS requires accurate [delay](doc/delay.md) specifications and compensation, because it targets 0.1 ns residual errors.
+* `CGGTTS` is made of several attributes and a list of `Tracks` which are actuall data
+* a `Track` is made of several attributes, the actual data that allows clock comparison is store in its `TrackData`

 ## CGGTTS track scheduling